utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 ## Collection runs usage

 Your [Postman plan](https://www.postman.com/pricing/) gives you a limited number of [collection runs](/docs/collections/running-collections/intro-to-collection-runs/) you can use each month.
 This limit applies to collections that you run in a workspace or the Scratch Pad using the **Run manually** option.
-This limit doesn't apply to [scheduled collection runs](/docs/collections/running-collections/scheduling-collection-runs/) in the Postman cloud.
+This is separate from the limits for [scheduled collection runs](/docs/collections/running-collections/scheduling-collection-runs/) in the Postman cloud.
 A collection run with multiple iterations counts as a single run.

 You can check your manual collection run usage on the [Resource Usage dashboard](https://go.postman.co/billing/add-ons/overview).
 Also, a message will display in the Collection Runner when you're approaching your usage limit.